RedstormJones/SPDX_Eclipse_Plugin/README.md

 Version
 -------

-The SPDX Eclipse Plugin is currently [pre-alpha](https://en.wikipedia.org/wiki/Software_release_life_cycle).
-Version 1.0 is expected to be released April 17th, 2015.
-Information regarding the features to be included in version 1.0 will be released soon.
+Version 1.0 of the SPDX Eclipse Plugin was released as of April 28th, 2015.
+Please see the Installation section below for installation instructions.

 Installation
 -------------